 Leadership training is an important aspect of the Canadian Health Care system.
 Courses offered by the CMA’s Physician Leadership Institute (PLI) can help you become a more effective Medical Leader.
 AHS has partnered with PLI to offer our Medical Staff specially designed leadership development opportunities.

-If you would like more information regarding an upcoming PLI course please contact:
+For more information regarding an upcoming PLI course contact email@example.com.

 LeaRN is an interactive web-based application that allows users to search for courses and resources on a variety of leadership topics both internal and external to AHS.
 In addition to searching for resources, physicians are able to create an account that allows them to track courses they have taken or wish to take and to leave reviews on resources they have used and courses they have completed.
 These reviews can then assist other users as they seek out meaningful and useful resources in developing their own learning plans.